pbulato1/HRAS_Codebase/README.md

 # HRAS_Codebase
-NOTE: all names/passwords can be changed but they must be change in the databaseSqlCode.sql.text and C# Middlewere properties settings1.settings
+NOTE: all names/passwords in the SQL and C# code can be changed but they must match through out the databaseSqlCode.sql.text and C# Middlewere properties settings1.settings

 First time Startup procedure:
 1. Go into Database folder and Click on the databaseSqlCode.sql.text file